 Lay the fish fillets in a single layer on top of the salt so that none of the pieces are touching.
 Spread another 1/2-inch layer of salt on top of the pieces of fish.

-Cover the fish and salt and store it in a very cold, but not freezing, place (your refrigerator is a good choice) for 48 hours.
+Cover the fish and salt and store it in a very cold (but not freezing) place such as your refrigerator for 48 hours.

 After salting it for two days, rinse the cured fish fillets under cold water.
 Pat them very dry with a clean dishtowel or paper towels.

 Wrap the salt-cured, rinsed, and dried fish in cheesecloth.
 Place it on a rack set over a plate or baking dish, and return it to the refrigerator, uncovered.
-Let it dry out in the refrigerator for 1 to 2 weeks.
+Let it dry out in the refrigerator for up to two weeks.

 Bacalao needs to be soaked in water for 24 hours before you cook with it.
 During that time, change the water at least twice.
 This rehydrates the fish and removes some of the salt, so it's ready for cooking.